QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 - Whonix qubes.
 He has the standard `sys-whonix` service qube for providing Torified network access, and he uses disposable `anon-workstation` app qubes for using Tor Browser to do research on stories he's writing.
-Since the topic is often of a sensitive nature or might involve powerful individuals, it's important that he be able to conduct this research with a degree of anonymity.
-He doesn't want the subjects of his investigation to know that he's investigating him.
+Since the topic is often of a sensitive nature and might implicate powerful individuals, it's important that he be able to conduct this research with a degree of anonymity.
+He doesn't want the subjects of his investigation to know that he's looking into them.
 He also doesn't want his network requests being traced back to his work or home IP addresses.
-Whonix addresses both of these concerns.
-He also has another Whonix-based disposable template for receiving tips anonymously via Tor, since some whistleblowers he's interacted with have said that they don't want to risk using regular email.
+Whonix helps with both of these concerns.
+He also has another Whonix-based disposable template for receiving tips anonymously via Tor, since some high-risk whistleblowers he's interacted with have said that they can't take a chance with any other form of communication.

 - Two qubes for [Signal](https://github.com/Qubes-Community/Contents/blob/master/docs/privacy/signal.md).
   Bob has two Signal app qubes (both on the same template in which the Signal desktop app is installed).
-One is linked to his work mobile number for communicating with co-workers.
-The other is a public number that serves as another method of allowing sources to contact him confidentially.
+One is linked to his own mobile number for communicating with co-workers and other known, trusted contacts.
+The other is a public number that serves as an additional way for sources to reach him confidentially.
 This is especially useful for individuals who don't use Tor but for whom unencrypted communication could be dangerous.

 - Several data vaults.
 When someone sends Bob material that turns out to be useful, or when he comes across useful material while doing his own research,